daniel29han/projects/README.md

 ## `about me`
 My name is Daniel Han and I was a forensic engineer until just a few months ago.
 With my structural engineering background, I investigated many buildings for insurance claims so that the adjustors can make informed decisions on the coverage amounts or whether a claim is fraudulent.

-And then one day I met a Data Scientist who did a similar job as mine - to help his client make informed decisions, but in a completely different way.
-I was fascinated by the fact that many decisions in the business settings - perhaps even the ones I helped my client make - were often made based on `data`!
+And then one day I met a Data Scientist whose job was similar to mine - to help his client make informed decisions - but was done in a completely different way.
+I was fascinated by the fact that many decisions in the business settings - perhaps even the ones I helped my client make - could be made based on `data`!

 Fast forward to today, I am now an aspiring Data Scientist enrolled in a Bootcamp at [BrainStation](https://brainstation.io/course/online/remote-data-science-bootcamp) to embark on a new journey in my career.
 Excited about all the things I can do with what I've learned, I have already started a few projects which I decided to showcase here.<br><br>
 ## `about this portfolio`